skypyproject/skypy/docs/how_to_config_file.rst

       log_of_2: !numpy.log10 [2]
       myarray: !numpy.linspace [0, 2.5, 10]

-* `Define parameters`: parameters are variables that can be modified at execution.
   You can also define parameters of functions with a dictionary of keyword arguments.
   Imagine you want to compute the total expense when buying a house (£230000) and a car (£15589.3).
 To run it with the `SkyPy` pipeline, you would call the function and define the parameters as an indented dictionary

   .. code:: yaml